 The cocktail list includes four mixed drinks; a seasonal sangria, the light-drinking and refreshing “The Cooler” (sweet tea vodka, lemonade, agave nectar, lime), a pleasantly spicy margarita, and their take on a Mai Tai, appropriately named the “Bow Tai” (dark rum, curacao, Bajan punch, Luxardo Cherry).
 The latter namesake cocktail was a personal favorite; easy to drink, and packs a low-key boozy punch.
 If you’re into wine or spirits, you’ll find almost every style offered, so I’ll leave that to your tastes.
 If you’re all about beer, generic and craft brands are represented, but so are CT local brews like New England Brewing’s Sea Hag, Two Roads Hefeweizen and ‘Ol Factory Pils, and Thimble Island Lager.
 COO Joseph Masher mentioned that he’s noticed people stopping by just to have a few drinks.
 I believe it.
 I’ll likely follow suit sometime.

 Coming from the kitchen—yeah, seriously, kitchen—are items that are easy to eat while you’re in your seat.
 Kids—and some adults—will be thrilled with additions of chicken fingers, sweet potato (and regular shoestring) fries, tots, Belgian waffles with syrup, grilled cheese (options to add tomato, bacon, or both), and cinnamon twist sticks with vanilla frosting for dipping.
-There are more substantial offerings for larger appetites like chicken parm or buffalo chicken heroes, vegetarian health bowls, ham & cheese on a croissant, chicken fingers & waffles, three-cheese mac & cheese with Ritz Cracker crumb topping, Philly cheesesteak egg rolls, and three different pizza choices (NY style, Margherita, and “Green” with pesto, mozzarella, basil).
+There are more substantial offerings for larger appetites like chicken parm or buffalo chicken heroes, vegetarian health bowls, ham & cheese on a croissant, chicken fingers & waffles, three-cheese mac & cheese with Ritz Cracker crumb topping, Philly cheesesteak egg rolls, and three different pizza choices (NY style, Margherita, and “Green” with pesto (here are some great recipes for pesto at Warm Chef), mozzarella, basil).
 The pizza isn’t bad.
 The Margherita I ordered came out crispy with a slight chew, and the homemade red sauce was bright, acidic, and ultimately better than I expected from movie house pizza.

 There were two menu items that surprised me.
 The mega-sized Bavarian pretzel is an improvement over that Soft-Pretzel supermarket brand you’ve seen in the frozen aisle.
 This pretzel was softer, crustier on the outside, and served with tangy whole grain mustard and a side of cheese sauce to douse it in.
 A big pretzel and a beer would make me a happy boy during a movie.
 Also delicious were the eggplant fries; breaded, deep-fried, sticks of eggplant, covered in their red sauce and melted mozzarella.
 It’s a win because I don’t enjoy eggplant very much, but loved this.
 Another favorite aside from the “surprises” was the popcorn.
 Bow Tie’s classic popcorn as you knew it is still there, but so are some interchangeable new flavors like sour cream & chive, cheddar, caramel (cue the drool), chocolate drizzled, and churro.